 A licence issued by the Ministry of Mines and Resources is required to export precious minerals from Sierra Leone.
 Failure to comply with the relevant legislation attracts serious criminal penalties including imprisonment.

 It is prohibited to photograph government buildings, airports and bridges.
-Areas may not be clearly marked or defined.
+Areas where photography is prohibited may not be clearly marked or defined.

 Australian authorities are committed to combating sexual exploitation of children by Australians overseas.
 Australians may be prosecuted at home under Australian child sex tourism and child pornography laws.
 These laws provide severe penalties of up to 25 years imprisonment for Australians who engage in child sexual exploitation while outside of Australia.